-We are writing to inform you of a data security incident that may have impacted some of your personal information, as required by applicable law.
-We take the security of your information very seriously, and we sincerely apologize for any concern this incident may cause.
+We are writing to inform you of a data security incident that may have impacted some of your personal information.
+We take the security of your information very seriously, and we sincerely regret that this occurred.
 This letter contains information about what happened, actions we have taken to prevent a reoccurrence, and steps you can take to help protect your information.